 - The state’s Global Warming Commission may use this inventory as

 it identifies ways Oregon can reduce greenhouse gas emissions.

-- If the state repeats a consumption-based inventory in future
+- Updating the consumption-based inventory in future

-years, it could use the inventory to help track Oregon’s progress at
+years can help track Oregon’s progress at

 reducing greenhouse gas emissions.